Rotator Cuff Tear (Video Link - Rotator Cuff Tear)

 What does surgical treatment entail?

 Surgery consists of attaching the torn tendons back to where they are supposed to be (Fig-6).
 This is the way torn cuff has been treated for ages, the only recent change is that now this all is done by key-hole (arthroscopic) surgery.
-In this technique, 3 or 4 small (1 cm} holes are made on the shoulder.
+In this technique, 3 or 4 small (1 cm) holes are made on the shoulder.
 Through one hole a camera is introduced, and inside the joint is seen on a TV monitor (Fig-7).
-Two or three further holes are made through which fine instruments are brought in.
-The benefit of key-hole surgery are: less pain, less cuting, quicker recovery and fewer complications.
+Two or three further holes are made through which ﬁne instruments are brought in.
+The beneﬁt of key-hole surgery are: less pain, less cutting, quicker recovery and fewer complications.
 In vast majority it is possible to repair the cuff by this technique, but in some it's wiser to do mini open method to achieve a secure repair.
+This decision is often taken on the operation table.

 How much does it cost?